ianjwhitehouse/ianjwhitehouse.github.io/resume.md

 *Bachelor of Science in Computer Science, Mathematics Minor (August 2020-May 2024)*
 #### Awards
  - Lockheed Martin STEM Scholarship
+ - American University Presidential Scholarship
  - American University Honors Program
  - 2nd and 3rd Place in the American University Center for Innovation's Hack for a Change hackathon

 ### Work Experience
+**American University (Washington, DC)**
+*Teaching Assistant, Introduction to Data Mining (May 2023 - Present)*
+ - Hosted office hours biweekly to work with students on homework and projects
+ - Acted as a liaison between students and the professor
+ - Monitored student progress to provide feedback to the professor to ensure a holistic learning environment

 **Leidos, Inc. (Arlington, VA)**
 *Machine Learning Intern (May 2023 - Present)*
  - Developed efficient, interpretable machine learning models for underwater acoustic sensing applications